 Peter Sowerby Essay Contest 2020

-The Sowerby Philosophy & Medicine Project at King’s College London invites submissions for the 2020 Peter Sowerby Essay Contest.
-Any current student at any level of study, both nationally and internationally, are eligible to submit.
+The Sowerby Philosophy & Medicine Project at King’s College London invited submissions for the 2020 Peter Sowerby Essay Contest.
+Any current student at any level of study, both nationally and internationally, were eligible to submit.
+Please see here for the announcement of our winner.

 Topic: “Bias in clinical medicine: Can it be overcome?”